 Step 3: Fold Dry into Wet Ingredients

 Immediately mix the dry ingredients into the wet ingredients by adding the dry ingredients a third at a time.
 Similar to egg white folding, carefully and slowly blend the dry ingredients in (do so in small batches at a time).
 Repeat until all ingredients are mixed in.
 Do not overmix.

 Step 4: Transfer to Loaf Pan, Bake, Cool & Store

 Liberally grease a loaf pan with oil.
 Add the mixture to the pan, spread evenly, flatten, and bake for 45 minutes in a convection oven.
 It may take about 1 hour in a conventional (no fan) oven.

-After 45 minutes, remove loaf from the oven and let rest for 15 minutes to up to an hour.
+After 45 minutes, remove the loaf from the oven and let rest for 15 minutes to up to an hour.
 Remove from the pan and slice into 1 oz thick slices.

 How To Store Paleo Bread

-After baking, feel free to store the bread whole in a large freezer bag or sliced in individual sandwich bags.
+After baking, feel free to store the bread whole in a large freezer bag or sliced it in individual sandwich bags.
 You can also freeze the bread if you won’t be eating much of it.
 The tapioca flour helps in retaining the bread’s texture (compared to other GF flours).